Core & Utility Athletes

 Utility Athletes Requirement

-Utility athletes must compete in a minimum of three meets before the August 5th championship in their primary event.
-These athletes top four marks will be included in their total points.
+Utility athletes must compete in a minimum of three meets before the July 6th championship in their primary event.
+These athletes top three marks will be included in their total points.
 Utility athletes are not required to attend any CTFL meets, however if they do, they are still eligible to receive bonus points towards their total.
 Just as with Core athletes, if a Utility athlete is injured, a reserve athlete will take their place for the remainder of the season.

 Utility Athletes will register the same way Core athletes will and will be drafted from the prospect pool.